 This chapter is only for people who want to control a tangible robot without an embedded board (Raspberry Pi or Odroid).
 It is a special case for advanced users.

-If you intend to control tangible robots from your computer without a Raspberry Pi or a Odroid, and you use a computer with Windows (vs GNU/Linux or MAC OSX), you may need to install manually drivers for the USB2AX or the USB2Dynamixel.
+If you intend to control tangible robots from your computer without a Raspberry Pi, and you use a computer with Windows (vs GNU/Linux or MAC OSX), you may need to install manually drivers for the USB2AX or the USB2Dynamixel.

 If you use a USB2AX